 # Availability

-We can declare whether an Action or its associated Feature is available through the use of the availability method
+We can declare whether an Action is available through the use of the availability method.

-When Lantern checks an Action's availability, it also checks the availability of its direct parent Feature.
+When Lantern checks an Action's availability, it also checks the constraints of its parent Feature, but not the Feature's availability.

 Inheritance

-The Feature of an Action must have a signature that will allow it to be instantiated without arguments being passed to its __construct() method.
+The Feature of an Action must have a signature that will allow it to be instantiated without arguments being passed to its __construct() method, as Lantern needs to instantiate the Feature to check its constraints.

 # AvailabilityBuilder

-When you declare the availabilty of an Action you will use the AvailabilityBuilder
+When you declare the availability of an Action you will use the AvailabilityBuilder

 protected function availability(Lantern\Features\AvailabilityBuilder $builder) {